Jo Wynn-Carter is CEO and founder of Retail Inspired.

 Jo launched Love Ashford the UK’s first digital high street, developed and launched the independent shop share – Made in Ashford the first of its kind in Kent showcasing local designer makers.
 She also project managed the launch of Pop-Up Ashford a national campaign supporting entrepreneurs.
 The project successfully mentored over 25 businesses some of whom went on to open on the high street.

-One of Jo’s proudest achievements is the transformation of Park Mall Shopping Centre.
+One of Jo’s proudest achievements was the transformation of Park Mall Shopping Centre between 2015-2017.
 She formulated and delivered the brand and digital strategy to invigorate the project following the local council purchasing the once ailing centre in 2015.
-Jo identified new tenants and worked with existing businesses to create a community focussed centre, with increased footfall and a redefined customer experience.
+Jo identified new tenants and worked with existing businesses to create a community focussed centre, with increased footfall and a redefined customer and community focussed experience.
 This project supported businesses and the subsequent success of the wider town centre.